polterguy/polterguy.github.io/documentation/magic.lambda.scheduler/index.md

 # Magic Lambda Scheduler

+TODO: Needs updating, but also needs better implementation, making it easier to create unit tests, etc.

 This project provides the ability to create persisted, and/or scheduled Hyperlambda tasks, for [Magic](https://github.com/polterguy.magic).
 More specifically it provides the following slots.